 - Working with long lists in the Cookbook

-- Creating a ListView that loads one page at a time by AbdulRahman AlHamali
+- Creating a ListView that loads one page at a time a community article by AbdulRahman AlHamali

 Build and display frames in 16ms